Executor of Estate Responsibilities: A Complete Checklist

 Distributing the estate and closing

-- Pay all valid debts and estate expenses from the estate bank account before making distributions
+- Pay all valid debts, taxes, and estate expenses from the estate bank account

-- Distribute remaining assets to beneficiaries as directed by the will
+- Transfer, liquidate, or distribute remaining assets to beneficiaries as directed by the will

 - Obtain signed receipts or written releases from each beneficiary